tekknolagi/ddcg/post.md

 I didn't really want to go through and figure out how many variables were needed in the AST, so I fixed the number of variables at 26.
-I had a vague notion that if I were writing a little parser, I could use single-letter variable names and cleanly map those... but that never materialized.
+I had a vague notion that if I were writing a little parser, I could use single-letter variable names and cleanly map those to indices... but that never materialized.

 <br />
 <hr style="width: 100px;" />